 Outstanding Student Achievement Awards

 Each year, in partnership with the Idaho State University colleges and divisions, the Office of Alumni Relations hosts a ceremony to recognizes deserving, graduating seniors as Outstanding Student Achievement Award recipients.
-The next ceremony will take place on April 10th, 2015 at 6 pm, in the Marshall Rotunda and the Bistline Theater in the Stephens Performing Arts Center in Pocatello, Idaho.
+The next awards reception and ceremony will take place on April 27th, 2016 from 6-9 pm, in the Marshall Rotunda and the Bistline Theater in the Stephens Performing Arts Center in Pocatello, Idaho.

 Nominate a student today that meets the criteria listed below.